samarthtambad/big-data-pl/src/github/README.md

 Apply algorithms on the data to derive insights.

 ## Data Storage
-Store the data into a database that can be queried for visualisation
+Store the data into a database that can be queried for visualisation.